 Another advantage of using a credit card for online purchases is to help build your credit rating.
 A credit rating is how lenders assess your creditworthiness as a borrower and provide you more pull as a renter and potential homebuyer.

 Lastly, as we touched on previously, credit cards have perks, like travel rewards and cash-back options, depending on which card you have.

 The most significant disadvantage, though, is hard to ignore.
 With a credit card, you are at risk of overspending and having to repay that loaned money at a higher interest rate over time.

 Both credit and debit cards have their advantages and disadvantages depending on the situation.
 The choice is yours to determine which option makes sense to you when shopping online.
 Regardless of your decision, though, the most important thing to remember is to protect yourself and your money from fraudulent transactions by taking the appropriate precautions.
 Be sure to remove any stored information and only shop online if you can do so from a secure connection on a secure site.

-In July 2020, ATB is launching a new Visa Debit enabled ATB debit card for all debit users.
+In July 2020, ATB launched a new Visa Debit enabled ATB debit card for all debit users.
 You can find more information about the card, the features and how to get one here.

 You might be interested in